 4. Collections

-Collection accounts get their own section.
-This includes the original creditor name, collection agency name, original and current balance, date of first delinquency (DOFD), and account status.
+Collection accounts may appear in their own section.
+For each collection, the report shows the original creditor, collection agency name, original and current balance, date of first delinquency (DOFD), and account status.

 5. Inquiries